Quantum X align

 • 3D printing by 2GL® for superior quality at unrivaled speed

-• Dose compensation for perfect results on substrate edges
+• Dose compensation for excellent results on substrate edges

-• Fiber printing node for aligned and tilt compensated printing
+• Fiber printing node for automatic fiber core detection and printing of optical structures

 • Parametric lens design tool based on ISO standard 10110